-Indian police say Pakistani militant killed in Kashmir
+Pakistani accused in journalist’s death killed in Kashmir

-SRINAGAR, India (AP) — Police in Indian administered Kashmir say they have killed an alleged Pakistani militant accused in the death of a prominent journalist.
+SRINAGAR, India (AP) — Indian security forces shot dead an alleged Pakistani militant accused in the death of a prominent journalist during a gunfight Wednesday in Indian-administered Kashmir, police said.

-Additional Director General of Police Munir Khan says Naveed Jatt and another accomplice were killed Wednesday in a gunfight in central Kashmir’s Badgam district.
+Naveed Jatt and another accomplice were killed in a joint military-police operation in central Kashmir’s Badgam district that also left three soldiers injured, said Additional Director General of Police Munir Khan.

-Jatt is accused of killing Syed Shujaat Bukhari outside his office in Srinagar on June 14.
+Jatt is accused of killing Syed Shujaat Bukhari outside his office in Srinagar, Kashmir’s main city, on June 14.
+Two of his police bodyguards were also killed.
 Militant groups have denied they killed Bukhari and blamed it on Indian agencies.

-Violence has escalated in the region over the past few days, leaving at least three rebels and a soldier killed.
+Bukhari, who was an editor for the English-language Rising Kashmir and two other daily newspapers and a weekly, was targeted as he was getting into his vehicle.
+He was an advocate for a peaceful resolution of the Kashmir dispute and was often part of peace conferences between India and Pakistan attended by former diplomats and generals from both countries.

 Most Read Nation & World Stories